-The fill silo over-ride button can be used during empty auto test or during opertion to signal dryer is full and move controls onto heating.
-This may assist if there is insufficient crop to completely fill the dryer, but the plenum chamber is fully covered.
+The fill silo over-ride button can be used during empty auto test or during operation to signal dryer is full and move controls onto full heating.
+This may assist if there is insufficient crop to completely fill the dryer.